FallasDev/FallasDev/README.md

 # 👋 Hi, I'm Sebastián Fallas

 I'm a Business Informatics student at the University of Costa Rica with a passion for technology and programming.
-Currently working on full-stack skills by diving into Spring Boot for backend development.
+Currently working on full-stack skills by diving into Python with Flask for backend development.

 ---